adithnaveen/2022-jul-asde-jfs-sapient/README.md

     - servlets and JSP
     - Struts 1.0 and 2.0 (to use MVC)
     - Rod Johnson - Spring + IOC / DI
+        - by default all spring beans are single ton

 ```
 application.xml